tldr-pages/tldr/pages/linux/xbps.md

 `xbps-remove --remove-orphans`

-- Remove obsolete packages in cache:
+- Remove obsolete packages from the cache:

 `xbps-remove --clean-cache`